About the survey

-The candidates were asked to either “Agree” or “Disagree” with a list of issue statements.
-A blank response to a statement means the candidate did not choose a position on that issue.
+The candidates were asked to either “agree” or “disagree” with a list of five issue statements.
+The ✓ indicates the candidate agrees with the statement.
+The ✕ indicates the candidate disagrees with the statement.
+A blank response means the candidate did not choose a position on that issue.
+Candidates who did not respond to the survey are marked as “did not respond.”

-Candidates also were given the opportunity to provide 75 words at the end of the survey on why Maryland Catholics should vote for them.
-Those comments are available on the Maryland Catholic Conference website: www.mdcatholic.org/elections.
+All candidates were also given the opportunity to provide a brief statement at the end of the survey on why Maryland Catholics should vote for them.
+Those comments are available on the Maryland Catholic Conference website: mdcatholic.org/elections.

 The Maryland Catholic Conference does not endorse or oppose any candidate, under any circumstance, and no inference of endorsement or opposition should be concluded as a result of the information provided here.